iits-consulting/helm-charts-manager/README.md

 It is possible to specify multiple stages in the same configuration file. `STAGE` environment variable serves as a selector between different stages.

-In the example file `RELEASE_VERSION` variable is created by concatenating `GIT_VERSION` and `GIT_LATEST_TAG` environment variables and therefore the ordering of commands is also important.

 ### Example: ###

 First download and install minikube and helm.
 Start a local kubernetes cluster with: